Greg Sprink

 Greg Sprink (born June 29, 1985) is an American former basketball player known for his collegiate career at the United States Naval Academy (Navy) between 2004 and 2008, where he was the 2008 Patriot League Player of the Year as well as an honorable mention All-American.
 He never played professionally, serving required duty instead in the U.S. Navy.
 As of 2017 he works for a construction material wholesaler in the Houston, Texas area.

 High school

 Sprink, a native of Cardiff-by-the-Sea, Encinitas, California, was an El Camino High School role player who garnered little attention from colleges.
 He primarily shot three-pointers and deferred to three teammates who were all committed to playing at NCAA Division I schools.
 As a senior, he led El Camino to the 2003 CIF San Diego championship with a 31–3 record.
 He also garnered honorable mention all-state honors as a junior and second-team all-state recognition as a senior.

 Navy, however, sent Sprink multiple recruitment letters, which caught his attention.
 He appreciated the advantages of a Naval Academy education and secure job opportunities after his five-year military service commitment so he committed to play for the Midshipmen under new head coach Billy Lange.
-Spring spent a postgrad year at the Naval Academy Preparatory School prior to enrolling at the university.
+Spring spent a postgraduate year at the Naval Academy Preparatory School prior to enrolling at the university.